hapostgres/pg_auto_failover/docs/how-to.rst

 pg_auto_failover includes the command line tool ``pg_autoctl`` that implements many commands to manage your Postgres nodes.
-To implement the Postgres architectures described in this documentation, and more, it is generally possible to use only a couple of the many ``pg_autoctl`` commands.
+To implement the Postgres architectures described in this documentation, and more, it is generally possible to use only some of the many ``pg_autoctl`` commands.

 This section of the documentation is a short introduction to the main commands that are useful when getting started with pg_auto_failover.
-More commands can be useful in some cases, see the :ref:`reference` for the whole list.
+More commands are available and help deal with a variety of situations, see the :ref:`reference` for the whole list.

 To understand which replication settings to use in your case, see :ref:`architecture_basics` section and then the